ania-nunez/m431_ap23a_connect4/01_Documentation/IPE(R)KA.md

 14. If the game is not won, it checks if the board is full with `isBoardFull()`.
 If the board is full, it declares a draw and exits the game.
 <img width="151" alt="image" src="https://github.com/ania-nunez/m431_ap23a_connect4/assets/143715027/99190c11-1473-4c4e-95e3-47521b129ec0">

-15. Finally

-, the code switches the current player (from Player 1 to Player 2, or vice versa) for the next turn.
+15. Finally, the code switches the current player (from Player 1 to Player 2, or vice versa) for the next turn.

 16. If the move is not valid (in the `else` part), it prints an error message.